Qubes-Community/Contents/docs/common-tasks/opening-urls-in-vms.md

 It is impossible to overstate how flexible this is and how much security it can add to one's workflow: while opening things in dispVMs is the most secure approach the problem is starting a dispVM for *each* URL/file takes far too much time and resources, leading people to open files/URLs in persistent VMs instead.

 The `ask` policy's VM selection dialog allows one to start any type of VM or dispVM (see section "Considerations on dispVMs" below), or send the URL/file to an already running (disp)VM.
-The first time an URL/file is open the (disp)VM will start if it wasn't running.
+The first time an URL/file is opened the (disp)VM will start if it wasn't running.
 The next time another URL/file is sent, there's no need start a new (disp)VM, one can instead select the already running (disp)VM.
 It is also possible to choose 'cancel' in the dialog and nothing will launch.

 This setup makes it possible to control if and on which network (eg. "clearnet", TOR, VPN) an URL is requested - always.
 It also effectively mitigates the long starting times of dispVMs.